openharmony/docs/en/application-dev/reference/errorcodes/errorcode-data-rdb.md

 1. Check for unclosed result sets or transactions.

-2. Closes all result sets or transactions.
+2. Close all result sets or transactions.

 ## 14800050 Failed to Obtain the Subscription Service